whanderley/django-docme/README.md

 Django-docme is a python library to generate user documentation automatically.
 For that it uses the behavior tests written with Behave.

 ## Basic usage
+Add this to settings.py
+'''
+   AUTO_DOC = True
+'''
+This flag controls the generation of documentation

 On environment.py, write like this:
 ```python
 #imports